Kunal-2006/Task-1/README.md

   #### 3. Hard Dose
   1. Question 1 For question 1 open a file and get the valued of row clumn obstacles and matrix order and create the grid form that part make queue for enetring the valueson which step is taken and keep adding the value sin queue till the final destination is reavhed.
+We are using BFS to do this code.
   2. For travelling use the method of direction ratios such that movement can be done 1 at atime and also keep a track of the blocks if there are in matrix,not on obstacles and also dont visit the visted blocks too.
   3. Question 2
      1. Step 1